jhill1/SEPwC.github.io/_sources/Software_development.rst

 Revision control
 ----------------

-We've already learnt one of the key tools (or if you've skipped to this bit, you can go back and learn about it), which is revision control.
+We've already learnt one of the key tools (or if you've skipped to this bit, you can go back and learn about it), which is :ref:`revision control <Revision control with Git>`.
 Rather than keep separate versions of code in separate files (which would be a nightmare for any reasonable sized application), we keep versions of files in a revision control system.
 In this course we've learnt about `git`, but there are other tools, jut not as popular.

 However, revision control is a tool to help development; it does not solve all problems.
 You can use it in a number of ways depending on the project, the number of people and the aims of the code.
 There is no single right way to do this and any development tools helps set up a process, but it's humans that actually devise and use (or not!) any processes.